-This course aids in the creation of Chapter 5, utilizes APA and Panel reviews of the entire dissertation and requires an oral defense and dissertation archiving activity to conclude the dissertation process.
-Completion of the class results in a panel approved and successfully defended dissertation suitable for archiving.
-3 semester credits
+This course aids in the creation of Chapter 5, utilizes APA and Panel reviews of the entire dissertation and requires

 Healthcare

 HCA 301 - Fundamentals of Healthcare Systems

 This course introduces the students to the basic information and skills needed in the healthcare profession.
 It covers the fundamentals of medical ethics and laws and medical principles in human growth and development, nutrition, and safety.
 Finally, the course examines the role of the caregiver in nursing, home health assistance, physical therapy, and environmental services.
 3 semester credits